SmitaS1/deep-learning-challenge/Neural_Network_Model_Report.md

 Loss: 0.5565226078033447, Accuracy: 0.7258309125900269

+What steps did you take in your attempts to increase model performance?
+I added more layers, modify the number of nurons, switched up the activation functions associated with each layer in an attempt to achieve higher model accuracy.

 ## Summary of Deep Learning Model Results:

 The deep learning models attempted to predict the success of applicants if funded by Alphabet Soup, aiming for a target predictive accuracy exceeding 75%.
 However, all four official attempts using various neural network architectures and hyperparameters resulted in consistent accuracy rates around 73%, falling short of the desired threshold.